jawj/mostly-ormless/README.md

 Transactions are an area where I've found TypeORM especially clumsy, and both Sequelize and TypeORM very footgun-prone.
 Both these ORMs encourage you not to think very often about which DB client will be running your query, and also make it very easy to issue some commands unintentionally outside of an open transaction (in Sequelize, you have to add a `transaction` option on the end of every query; in TypeORM, you have to remember to only use some decorator-injected transaction-aware contraption or other).

-That's why everything I've shown here requires a client argument to be specified explicitly, and all the above helper functions take that client as their first argument.
+That's why everything I've shown here requires a client/pool argument to be specified explicitly.

 To make life easier, I've written a `transaction` helper function that handles issuing a `ROLLBACK` on error, releasing the database client in a `finally` clause (i.e. whether or not an error was thrown), and automatically retrying queries in case of serialization failures.